vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager-beta.md

 ![gtm-app-one](https://user-images.githubusercontent.com/67270558/232889771-bdb8c814-4d89-42a3-b48d-4d3cae29f57c.png)

 ## Configuring Google Analytics 4 Configuration tag in Google Tag Manager
-### Step 1: Creating a Google Analytics 4 configuration tag
+### Creating a Google Analytics 4 configuration tag
 To ensure data flows from your store to Google Analytics, create a Google Analytics 4 configuration tag using Measumerent ID in [Google Tag Manager](https://tagmanager.google.com/).
 To create the tag see the following the article Set up the Google Analytics 4 Configuration tag.

 Once created the Google Analytics 4 Configuration tag set up each GA4 event: